MoonPoet/xaprb-src/content/blog/core-values.md

 - You want people to feel inspired and you don't know how else to do it.
 - Human Resources wanted to do it so you delegated your responsibility as a leader and let them write pablum instead of doing the hard work it takes.
 - You didn't realize that culture is an outcome, not an input, so you thought you could define the company culture by telling people what culture to have.
+- Perhaps you are a genuinely unethical person but you're trying to fool employes into thinking they work in a company with high ethical standards.

 Bad values are often aspirational, not really lived every day.
 Bad values can be ignored without consequence.